AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Esker's Signalscope Watching Platform.md

-- Located on the North Pole of Attlerock
+- Located on the North Pole of Attlerock.
-- Signalscope Diary entries, saying that Feldspar signal  is coming from Timber Hearth
+- Contains a Signalscope Diary, entries mention that [[Feldspar]]'s signal is coming from [[Timber Hearth]].
-- Found Feldspar, the signal was being detected in Timber Hearth because the Dark Bramble Seed in Timber Hearth was connected to the expanding space of the Dark Brambles Planet
+- Feldspar's signal is coming from Timber Hearth because of the [[Dark Bramble Seed]] that landed on the [[Youngbark Crater]], connecting the space be tween [[Dark Bramble]] and Timber Hearth through the seed's entrance.